 Facade Grant

-The Helena Business Improvement District (HBID) Façade Improvement Grant (FIG) program is designed to promote the improvement of commercial and multi-use properties in the Business Improvement District by helping property owners upgrade, rehabilitate, and preserve the facades of eligible structures in Historic Downtown Helena.
-The FIG program aims to make revitalization efforts affordable by providing matching grant funds up to $5000.
+The Helena Business Improvement District Façade Grant program is designed to promote the improvement of commercial and multi-use properties in the Business Improvement District by helping property owners upgrade, rehabilitate, and preserve the facades of eligible structures in downtown Helena.
+Facade Grants provide matching funds up to 50% of project cost or $5000, whichever is lesser.

 Design Guidelines for Improvements in DT Helena HD